MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/GoalOutcomeReference.md

 ---
-title: GoalOutcomeReference - Common Data Model | Microsoft Docs
+title: Account - Common Data Model | Microsoft Docs
-description: Details of what's changed (or not changed).
-The goal outcome is independent of the outcome of the related activities.
+description: Business that represents a customer or potential customer.
+The company that is billed in business transactions.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe